wb-droid/DeepLearningStepByStep/README.md

     The original model definition and training can be found in fastai's ["Saving a Cats v Dogs Model"](https://github.com/fastai/course22/blob/master/02-saving-a-basic-fastai-model.ipynb).
     The method to build a gradio web app on Huggingface Spaces is nicely described in Tanishq's ["Gradio + HuggingFace Spaces: A Tutorial"](https://www.tanishq.ai/blog/posts/2021-11-16-gradio-huggingface.html).

-2. `HDB price predictor`
+2. <b>`HDB price predictor`</b>

     There are some very good existing HDB price predictor projects using RandomForests.
 I tried something different -- training a neural network to predict HDB prices.
 I only traind with a small portion of old data from 1997-01 to 2020-01 for evaluation.
-The result is pretty good with mean absolute error of S$14k.
+The result is pretty good with <b>mean absolute error of S$14k</b>.
 For prediction after training period, the mean absolute error is S$20k.
 When using this model to predict current price at 2024-03, after adjust by Resale Price Index, the predicted price has a bit higher mean absolute error of S$37k.

     Try the model at Huggingface Spaces: [HDB price predictor](https://huggingface.co/spaces/wb-droid/HDB_price_predictor).